RishaLab/SurviveCovid-19/README.md

 4. Replace any necassary folders.
 5. Use appropriate build settings to generate the game.

-## Demonstration Video of StackEmo:
+## Demonstration Video of SurviveCovid-19:
 The demonstration video can be found on Youtube using the following link: https://youtu.be/j8lCtnx2MHg